By

 I firmly believe

-former Speaker of the Rivers state House of Assembly and a governor.
+that many in the pro-Amaechi horde know little or nothing about his record as the former Speaker of the Rivers State House of Assembly and as a governor.
 He’s, to

 them, a dedicated, uncorrupt Buharist who did everything possible until Buhari